A finite volume Simo-Reissner beam method for moored floating body dynamics: Mathematical Model and Numerical Methods

-In which $\mathbf{\mathbb{I}}$ denotes the $3\times 3$ identity matrix, $p$ is the normal pressure acting perpendicular to the surface of the floating body, and $\boldsymbol{\tau}$ represents the viscous stress term, which is the tangential force due to the fluid's viscosity, opposing the motion of the body, $\mathbf{S}$ is rigid body surface while $\mathbf{F}_{moor}$ is the mooring restraining force, calculated by the beam solver described in Section \ref{subsec:beamSection}, $r_{1}$, $r_{2}$, $r_{3}$ represent the moment arms of the hydrodynamic force, mooring restraining force, and gravitational force acting on the floating object, respectively.
+In which $\mathbf{\mathbb{I}}$ denotes the $3\times 3$ identity matrix, $p$ is the normal pressure acting perpendicular to the surface of the floating body, and $\boldsymbol{\tau}$ represents the viscous stress term, which is the tangential force due to the fluid's viscosity, opposing the motion of the body, $\mathbf{S}$ is rigid body surface while $\mathbf{F}_{moor}$ is the resultant restraining force transmitted by the mooring system to the floating body, obtained from the beam solver described in Section {\ref{subsec:beamSection}}.
+Note that this is distinct from $\mathbf{f}_{ext}$ in the beam equations, which denotes the distributed external load acting along the mooring line, $\mathbf{r}_{1}$, $\mathbf{r}_{2}$, $\mathbf{r}_{3}$ represent the moment arms of the hydrodynamic force, mooring restraining force, and gravitational force acting on the floating object, respectively.